-Security screening, including criminal background and drug screens, is a requirement for enrollment at the School.
+Security screening, including criminal background and drug screens, is a requirement for enrollment at the Cizik School of Nursing.
 Students will be screened following admission and prior to enrollment.
 A "HOLD" will be placed on a student's enrollment until clearance documentation is received.
 Accepted applicants who do not consent to a criminal background check and/or drug screening will be removed from the accepted student list.

-UT SON will designate the company(ies) approved to do the required screening.
+Cizik School of Nursing will designate the company(ies) approved to do the required screening.
 Screening results from any company other than the company(ies) designated will not be accepted.

 Background checks should be valid for the duration of the student's enrollment in the program if the student has not had a break in enrollment.
 A break in enrollment is defined as not being enrolled.
-A student who has had a break in enrollment for more than one semester will be required to submit another background check and drug screen
+A student who has had a break in enrollment for more than one semester will be required to submit another background check and drug screen.

-Enrolled students are required to disclose to the Vice Dean for Academic Affairs any arrest(s) for and/or any criminal charges of any misdemeanor or felony offenses, and/or any misdemeanor or felony convictions and/or deferrals of adjudication (other than minor Class C traffic violations) within 30 days of occurrence.
-Nondisclosure or falsification of this required information may be grounds for dismissal from the School.
+Enrolled students are required to disclose to the Vice Dean for Academic Affairs any arrest(s) for and/or any criminal charges of any misdemeanor or felony offenses, and/or any misdemeanor or felony convictions and/or deferrals of adjudication (other than minor Class C traffic violations) within 5 days of occurrence.
+Nondisclosure or falsification of this required information may be grounds for dismissal from the Cizik School of Nursing.

-Significant Findings in Criminal Background Checks and Drug Screening
+Significant Findings In Criminal Background Checks and Drug Screening

 Applicants accepted for admissions who appear to have significant findings in their background check or positive findings on their drug screenings will have their case referred to a review panel appointed by the School.
-In such circumstance, applicants shall be informed that the vendor was not involved in any decision adverse to the student, will be informed how to contact the vendor, and shall have the opportunity to challenge the accuracy or completeness of the report with the vendor.
+In such circumstance, applicants shall be informed that the vendor was not involved in any decision adverse to the student, will be informed how to contact the vendor, and shall have the opportunity to challenge the accuracy or completeness of the report with the vendor in accordance with HOOP 160, Criminal Background Checks.